orescek/minikubetest/Readme.md

 # Details of the scripts

-Scripts and included script with crucial function explanation
+Main scripts and included scripts with crucial function explanation

 ## run.sh